top of page

 But for now, life remains suspended between systems.

-This morning I sent the final draft of the summer edition of a publication I became editor of earlier this year off to print, then tuned in to watch the final episode of The Late Show with Stephen Colbert.
+This morning I sent the summer edition of a publication I became editor of earlier this year off to print.

 And just before sending this update, I crossed the road to check the mailbox.